Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-funny-quine.md

 ans = 1
 ```

-You can see that this renders all syntax highlighting void and creates pretty confusing nested strings, so I'll be working with the unescaped code not put into some variable.
+You can see that this renders all syntax highlighting void and creates pretty confusing nested strings, so I'll won't be doing that.

 Now, let's discuss what's actually going on here.
 First, our main character, `strrep`.
 This is simply a function `strrep(text, search, replace) : string`.
 It looks for *all* instances of `search` in `text`, and replaces them with `replace`.

-Now, what do we replace with what?
+Now, what do we replace with what in our quine?
 Well, we search for `char(35)` (`#`).
-There is only one `#` in our string, and that is where the magic self-reference happens.
-If you look at our quine, `#` is placed inside the string where the string itself is in the outer code.
-In other words, inside the string, the text before `#` is the same as the code before the string, and the text after `#` is the same as the code after the string.
+There is only one `#` in our string, and that is where the magic self-reference will happen.
+If you look at our quine, the `#` is placed inside the string where the string itself is in the outer code.
+In other words, inside the string, the text before the `#` is the same as the code before the string, and the text after the `#` is the same as the code after the string.

-The idea is then that we will replace `#` with the string itself, which will then give us our original code.
+The idea then is that we will replace the `#` with the string itself, which will then give us our original code.

-Now, the rest is scaffolding to make the dream work.
+Now, the rest of the quine is scaffolding to make the dream work.
 For instance, I unsubtly emphasised that `strrep` replaces *all* occurrences of the search string.
 This means we can't simply put `'#'` as our replace string directly:
 ```matlab
 >>> strrep(s = "strrep(s = #, '#', [char(34), s, char(34)])", '#', [char(34), s, char(34)])